Access key links:

 Over the following years other manifestations have added to the numerous visible, historic features, and much knowledge has been gained.

-The house is used annually by English Heritage for the practical day of the University of Oxford Building Survey Week for mature students.
+The house is used annually by English Heritage, now Historic England, for the practical day of the University of Oxford Building Survey Week for mature students, and for the practical day of a few other courses, mainly at the University of Reading.

 It is a family home and is occasionally open to the public.
 Conducted tours can be arranged by written application only, to Mrs Rachel Jacques, The Manor, Chalgrove, OXFORD, OX44 7SL.
-The normal rate is £12 per head but there is a minimum charge of £85, and groups are limited to 24 in number.
-Tours normally take approximately 2 hours.
+The normal rate is £13 per head but there is a minimum charge of £90, and groups are limited to 12 in number (24 in two groups).* Tours normally take approximately 2 hours.

 Access to the first floor is by stairs with handrails on both sides, to the second floor by a narrow, winding staircase with a handrail on the left, and then to the roof of the hall by way of a short crawl past the inserted chimney.